 Crohn’s disease and ulcerative colitis are not fatal in and of themselves, but they can lead to severe complications that may be devastating, including: (x)

 - Perforated bowel — essentially a hole that develops in the intestine because of inflammation

 - Arthritis and inflammation in other areas of the body

 - Rapid inflammation of the colon called “toxic megacolon”

-Rates of IBD are going up worldwide and no one is quite sure why, but the scientific community can all agree it’s complicated.
+Rates of IBD are going up worldwide, and no one is quite sure why, but the scientific community can all agree it’s complicated.
 One proposed theory involves the increasing popularity of the Western diet (high in fat, protein and inflammatory food and low in fruit and vegetables).
-As a result, people with IBD sometimes try to follow certain diets believed to help reduce inflammation and promote healthy gut microbes.
+As a result, people with IBD sometimes try to follow specific diets believed to help reduce inflammation and promote healthy gut microbes.
 Examples of these diets are: